klementined/klementined/README.md

 ## UofT Computer Engineering 2T7

 ### About me 🐟
-- 📚 Second Year Computer Engineering Student at University of Toronto
+📚 Second Year Computer Engineering Student at University of Toronto
-- 🌱 Learning Binary Tree Algorithm
-- 😴 Working on Baekjoon (Korean Leetcode)